 In particular, the narrow laneways in between the Rialto Bridge and St Mark’s Square were a squeeze to navigate.
 Additionally, the Vaporetto Line 1 heading back up the main canal to the train and bus stations in late afternoon was rammed full with passengers.

 While crowds are unpleasant for yourself, if visiting with a dog they can be dangerous.
 There’s the risk of your dog being stepped on (if they’re not small enough to be carried), plus many dogs would not be comfortable with the crowds and may react badly, or at least hate the experience.

 Another issue to contend with in Venice is just where you dog can do their business.
 There is virtually no grass in Venice, at least in the central areas.
+(Burano has plenty of green grass.)
 If your dog will only relieve themselves on grass, you may be in for a long and fruitless search.

 So Should I Visit Venice with My Dog?

 Based on these different factors and my own wonderful experience visiting Venice with my dog, I recommend that you go ahead and visit Venice with your dog.
 However, carefully consider these points to best enjoy your experience…

 My top tip to keep in mind if you are visiting Venice with your dog is to avoid the peak season.
 Even when I visited in mid-September, the city was still crowded with tourists, at least during the day.
 However, when some friends of mine visited in the depths of winter, they reported that the squares and canals were almost empty, and no crowds were to be found.